About the college

 St Catherine’s has excellent access and facilities for students with disabilities.
 It can offer easy wheelchair access to virtually all areas, including computer rooms, the dining hall, and student common rooms.

-The focus of graduate life in the college is the St Catherine's Middle Common Room (MCR), which is situated in a quiet part of the college, and comprises a lounge, bar, television room and private courtyard garden.
-With over 350 members of many different nationalities, it is one of the liveliest and most stimulating in Oxford.
+The focus of graduate life in the college is the St Catherine's Middle Common Room (MCR), which is situated in a quiet part of the college, and comprises a lounge, bar and television room.
+With over 400 members of many different nationalities, it is one of the liveliest and most stimulating in Oxford.

 The MCR Committee organises a varied academic, social and sporting programme.
 Once a week a special graduate dinner is served in Hall and there are regular graduate seminars.
 The annual Graduates’ Dinner takes place in May.
 Graduates are also members of the Junior Common Room and have access to all its facilities.